OShane-McKenzie/IdleOS/README.md

 ## Overview

 Welcome to **IdleOS**!
 IdleOS is a simulated desktop environment built using Kotlin/WASM and Jetpack Compose.
-This project showcases the power and flexibility of Jetpack Compose for creating rich, interactive UIs that can run seamlessly across different platforms.
 For more information on Kotlin/WASM, check out the [Kotlin/WASM](https://kotlinlang.org/docs/wasm-overview.html).

 IdleOS includes a variety of core features you would expect from a desktop environment, such as a panel, dock, terminal, file manager, settings app, control center, info center, and more.
 Our aim is to create a fun and customizable desktop experience that is accessible and enjoyable for all users.